 Dorian J. Owens

 He learned about OCEANS through Dr. Hanson, while working on a few Landscape Architecture projects with him.
-When the mission and vision of OCEANS, Inc. was shown to Dorian, he was intrigued by it, and the fact that there is no memorial present to commemorate the enslaved who worked tirelessly (against their will) to build this country into what it is now is what has attracted Dorian to this project.
+When the mission and vision of OCEANS, Inc. was shown to Dorian, he was intrigued by it, and the fact that there is no national memorial to commemorate the enslaved who worked tirelessly (against their will) to build this country into what it is now is what has attracted Dorian to this project.

 "ALL our history, whether good or bad, is a part of American History, and all of it needs to be exposed so that we as a people can grow, and Live as The Lord would have us to live.
 Besides, you can't go forward unless you first KNOW who you are and where you came from." ~DJO

 Marquita Ross graduated in 2017 with an M.Ed in Teaching English to Speakers of Other Languages from Kennesaw State University.
 Her research explores culturally responsive education and the role of equity (not equality) in education.
 She believes the role of education should be to empower students to challenge the status quo and fight for justice in society.
 Her ideologies concerning education closely relate to the philosophy of critical pedagogy.
 She believes that schools should foster change and the most important thing about knowledge is to provoke students to take action.
 Her views support the idea that knowledge should empower students to challenge social norms and take a stand on controversial issues.